-The September 2020 round of regular benthic monitoring undertaken by the three salmon companies in Macquarie Harbour has now been assessed.
-A summary table of results from September 2016 to September 2020 at 35 metre compliance survey points at all lease sites is provided below.
-The results from the May 2020 and September 2020 benthic surveys (three non-compliances for both surveys) demonstrate a sustained improvement in compliance compared to the September 2019 and January 2020 surveys (seven and thirteen non-compliances).
+The January 2021 round of regular benthic monitoring undertaken by the three salmon companies in Macquarie Harbour has now been assessed.
+A summary table of results from September 2016 to January 2021 at 35 metre compliance survey points at all lease sites is provided below.
+The results from the January 2020 to January 2021 benthic surveys demonstrate a sustained improvement in compliance.
 Companies discuss on-going management responses with the EPA to maintain progress towards full lease compliance.
-The next benthic compliance survey is scheduled for January 2021.
+The next benthic compliance survey is scheduled for May 2021.

 Table 1.
 Macquarie Harbour Lease Boundary Compliance Summary - non-compliant (NC) survey points for

 Beggiatoa from total compliance points surveyed for each lease survey conducted since September 2016